 The holiday season is a time people reflect on gratitude and giving.
-November especially is the month that many teachers introduce the character trait of thankfulness for their character education curriculum.
+November is the month that many teachers introduce the character trait of thankfulness for their character education curriculum.
 Do you need ideas to help your students brainstorm ways to be thankful?
 You are in the right place!
 This post provides 17 ways to be thankful.

 17 Ways to Be Thankful